mariorez/Fleks/ReadMe.md

 ## Current Status

-This branch contains a special Kotlin Multiplatform compatible version of Fleks.
-It has a slightly different API when compared with the master branch version.
-But still similar enough that it should not be much work to switch between the two versions.
+Fleks went multiplatform!
+This also means an updated API when you upgrade from a previous version like 1.0-RC3.

-Release version 1.0-KMP-RC1 is available on maven central since XX-YYY-2022.
+Release version 2.0-RC1 is available on maven central since XX-YYY-2022.
 Please feel free to contribute to the Discussions or Issues.
 Help is always appreciated.
 To use Fleks add it as a dependency to your project: